bdnorris/DES-340/exercises/exercise02.md

 ### Best Practices

-CSS and HTML are really open languages.
+CSS and HTML are extremely open languages.
 They're forgiving and there are always a dozen ways to solve one problem.
 There's very little enforcement on how you organize your document and styles.

 Because of this, it's very easy for things to get out of control.
 If you're using styles in the head of the document, or inline styles, consider if you really need to, because later, if you need like to overwrite an inline style in your external CSS file, you're in big trouble.